UPDATE: For 2020, no significant changes were made to Medicaid.

 Regarding what is covered by Medicaid, services are available to different patients through several types of Medicaid insurance plans.
 Arizona Medicaid coverage takes care of basic healthcare services, like visits to the doctor, lab work, X-rays, immunization shots, prescription drugs (this is not covered if the member has Medicare), hospital Medicaid services, pregnancy care, emergency care, transportation to the doctor, specialist care, physical exams, surgery services, family planning services and behavioral health.

 Children age 21 and under receive Medicaid coverage in Arizona that includes vision exams and glasses, hearing exams and hearing aids, along with dental screenings and dental treatments.
 Now that you are familiar with the basic Medicaid services covered in Arizona, it is equally important to understand what is not covered by this plan.
-Explore Medicaid coverage and costs by downloading our detailed guide.

 What does Medicaid not cover in Arizona?